 Cynthea Kelley is a performing artist and audio engineer based in Nashville, TN, as of January 2022.
 Quickly making a name for herself in Music City as a skilled singer-songwriter, live sound engineer and mix engineer, Kelley is regularly performing and running live sound at local venues, assistant engineering at local recording studios, and mixing a musically diverse list of projects from her home studio.

 From 2020-2022, Kelley worked as an engineer/producer at La Luna Recording & Sound in Kalamazoo, MI, recording acoustic-based artists and bands primarily in the genres of jazz, americana, and folk.
 A list of Kelley's engineering and mixing credits can be found here.

 From 2016 to 2018, Kelley was employed by Wheelwright Studio as a recording engineer.
 This allowed her to record a wide variety of ensembles, mix and master professional albums, and produce/mix/master an eclectic collection of personal projects.
 As a producer/arranger in the studio, many of Cynthea's arrangements are featured on albums produced by Coastal Carolina University.

 In pursuit of a deeper understanding of music, Cynthea Kelley has developed a diverse musical background over the years.
 She began her career in music in the singer-songwriter/folk duo Sisters Fair, with her sister Liz Kelley.
 In this duo, Cynthea and Liz both took on the roles of songwriters, vocalists, and fingerstyle acoustic guitarists.
-They self-engineered and produced an all-original album, Upturned, which was released in July of 2017, and the EP Where to Begin in August of 2018.
+They self-engineered and produced the all-original album Upturned, which was released in July of 2017, and the EP Where to Begin in August of 2018.